zalando-nakadi/fahrschein/README.md

 ### Fahrschein-JDBC Schema migration

 Fahrschein-JDBC provides Flyway schema migrations in the `fahrschein-db` resource folder.
-You can point Flyway to it using the `resources` configuration.
+You can point Flyway to it using the [`resources`](https://flywaydb.org/documentation/configuration/parameters/locations) configuration parameter.

 ## Using multiple partitions and multiple consumers